 Addiction therapies will vary depending on your facility.
 Cognitive behavioral therapy (CBT) is a must: Your therapist may use psychodrama or role-playing as part of it.
 Other facilities offer equine, art, music and recreational therapy, including group fitness classes, personal yoga, tai chi or qigong sessions.

 Some facilities supplement detox with electroencephalogram (EEG) biofeedback, also called neurofeedback.
 Biofeedback helps you retrain your brain to respond to stress without opioids or Suboxone.
-Acupuncture may be a therapeutic option, and your health care provider may offer you vitamins and other supplements to reinstate proper nutrition.

 Seeking Help For Suboxone Addiction

 Pathways Recovery is a prestigious detox treatment center that services the greater area of Sacramento.
-Here at Pathways Recovery, we know how hard it is to start the road to recovery from drug addiction and alcohol addiction while having compassion and patience for those recovering.
+Here at Pathways Recovery, in Sacramento, CA, we know how hard it is to start the road to recovery from drug addiction and alcohol addiction while having compassion and patience for those recovering.
 We have many services to cater to each individual in regards to their lifestyle and budget.
 Our detox treatment center is made to make everyone feel safe and at home with many of our services, including opiate detox treatment.

 Contact us today for further information over our services and see which one fits for you or a loved one.
 Don’t think you are lone; we are here to help you on your road to recovery.